willfindlay/cowcounter/README.md

 - `COWCOUNTER_SAVEFILE`: pathname for save file (default `counter.txt`)
 - `COWCOUNTER_BACKUP_INTERVAL`: backup interval for saving the counter to disk (default `5m`)

+## Importing Into OBS

+Create a browser source and set the URL to `localhost:7788` or whatever port you decided to use.

 To configure the appearance of the counter, add custom CSS when setting up the browser source.
 For example, you can select the counter by its class:

 ```css